Top 10 Epoxy Flooring Buyer FAQs

 Posted by ArmorGarage LLC on Dec 15th 2025

 Epoxy flooring has earned a mixed reputation online — not because epoxy is a bad material, but because many products sold as “epoxy” are thin, misapplied, or completely wrong for the environment.
-This page explains why epoxy flooring often fails, the most common marketing myths, and how to avoid buying the wrong system for your project.
+This page goes over the most common mistakes and questions customers have.
+See our full list of Epoxy Flooring FAQs

 Why Epoxy Flooring Gets a Bad Reputation